mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 1. Build the player hat based on the prototype designed in [the previous post](/synch-live-part-3).
 2. Set up the OS on the card - [instructions & code](https://github.com/mearlboro/Synch.Live/blob/dev-setup/setup/)
 3. Deploy configuration and software using Ansible - [instructions & code](https://github.com/mearlboro/Synch.Live/tree/dev-ansible/ansible)
-4. Configure a time server on the router
+4. Configure a time server on the router.
+A database of [documentation]() for various router make and models may help with your router model.
 5. Synchronise the clocks on the players using Ansible

 If you would like to know more about how everything works, all the tools we've tried, and how we specifically configured the time server on the router, then continue reading.
 Otherwise, for a quick setup, see the README files in the code repository.